DETAILED ACTION

 Examiner’s Explanation:

 The corresponding structure identified in the specification is an open-loop and closed-loop control unit that relies on P-control behavior, I-control action, or PI-control action.
-The specification’s use of “open-loop and closed-loop” is not understood since it is well settled that open-loop control systems are distinct from closed-loop control systems.
+The original specification’s use of “open-loop and closed-loop” is not understood since it is well settled that open-loop control systems are distinct from closed-loop control systems.
 Further, the specification fails to define the terms P-control behavior, I-control action, and PI-control action.
 Nothing more is disclosed concerning the corresponding structure.
 Rather, the specification discusses only the following functions to be performed:

 Converting track tension setpoints (set using an operating unit) into corresponding control variables used to change the energy supplied by the energy supply unit in proportion to the setpoints.